Why it is important to understand systems?

 How to predict systemic impact?

-Systemic intervention with, for example, a product, social innovation or art may have unintended widespread effects on the initial beneficiaries and players outside the immediate ecosystem.
-So, it is close to impossible to understand the complexity of the consequences of a radically creative idea.
-Yet, to some degree, its systemic impact can be anticipated, from three perspectives: the interconnectedness of the parts of the immediate system, the spread of change, and the resilience and adaptability of the affected systems (Schmidt-Abbey et al., 2022, Janssen et al., 2022, Reynolds et al., 2016).
+Systemic intervention may have unintended widespread effects on the initial beneficiaries and players outside the immediate ecosystem.
+It’s nearly impossible to understand the complexity of the consequences of a radically creative idea.
+Yet, to some degree, its systemic impact can be anticipated from three perspectives: the interconnectedness of the parts of the immediate system, the spread of change, and the resilience and adaptability of the affected systems (Schmidt-Abbey et al., 2022, Janssen et al., 2022, Reynolds et al., 2016).

-Thus, to anticipate the potential for widespread change, we might want to start by examining the interdependencies between directly connected systems and gradually move to links with remote systems like distant communities, industries, and even systems across countries.
-For instance, assuming you work in an organization where you and your team have come up with a radically creative solution to a sustainable future, the directly connected system may be the communications department.
+Thus, to anticipate the potential for widespread change, we might want to start by examining the interdependencies between directly connected systems and gradually move to links with remote systems, such as distant communities, industries and even systems across countries.
+For instance, assuming you work in an organization where you and your team have come up with a radically creative solution for a sustainable future, the directly connected system may be the communications department.
 A more remote system would be another individual from your network who works and lives in another country and who is inspired by your actions to kick-start their radically creative initiative.

 Third and last, understanding systemic impact involves assessing how systems might respond and adapt to radically creative outcomes.
 This observation of systemic resilience and adaptability includes examining whether radical change reflected in activism, entrepreneurship or innovation enhances the resilience of systems or introduces vulnerabilities.